oplS17projects/Checkers/README.md

 ## Group Responsibilities

 ### Alexander Pilozzi @PRXela
--Inputting and exporting data to xlsx file -Interpreting user input
+- Inputting and exporting data to xlsx file
+- Interpreting user input

 ### Michael Bertucci @mbertucci1
--Representing the game board object and drawing it on screen -Representing tile objects and maintaining/updating their states based on user moves
+- Representing the game board object and drawing it on screen
+- Representing tile objects and maintaining/updating their states based on user moves

 ### Both Responsible For
--Implementing the rules of the game and making sure user input and resulting changes in state are in accordance with the rules
+- Implementing the rules of the game and making sure user input and resulting changes in state are in accordance with the rules